-Everyone is always seeking thicker, fuller hair and the buzzword on the streets is Biotin.
-But what is Biotin?
+Are you looking at biotin for hair growth for thicker and fuller hair?
+Curious to know what the results would be?
 Biotin is a water-soluble, B vitamin that aids in converting macronutrients into energy.
 This vitamin is commonly found in foods such as eggs, oats, mushrooms, organ meat and spinach and as a bonus, it is also recommended for healthy hair and skin.
 So, chances are, that your daily diet provides you with your required amount of Biotin already.
 However, on the rare chance that you happen to have a Biotin deficiency, Biotin supplements can provide the extra assist.

 Then why does your hair fall?